 Assistive Technology Products can enable people with disabilities, their caregivers and supportive family members, to accomplish daily living tasks, by assisting in communication, education, work or recreation activities, to help achieve greater independence and enhanced quality of life.

-The needs of the access and functional needs community are a critical consideration when developing technology to facilitate emergency and public safety communications.
+The needs of the disability, access and functional needs communities are a critical consideration when developing technology to facilitate emergency and public safety communications.
 The IPAWS PMO has been able to identify emerging technologies and assistive technology products that support or provide direct alert and warning capabilities.
 While the list of devices can be extensive, the following are a representative sample of technologies currently undergoing IPAWS PMO operational testing and evaluations.

 - The National Oceanic and Atmospheric Association (NOAA) utilizes special output connectors on National Weather Radio (NWR) receivers to activate alerting devices such as bed shakers, pillow vibrators, sirens, and strobe lights.
 Those who use hearing aids or cochlear implants equipped with telecoils may also be able to use Aloop technology to listen to NWR broadcasts.
 Many NWR receivers are equipped with external output connectors that will accept an Aneckloop.
-The Aneckloop creates an electromagnetic field that couples the NWR receiver to the telecoil in the hearing aid or cochlear implant, allowing the user to hear the broadcast.
+The Aneckloop creates an electromagnetic field that couples with the NWR receiver to the telecoil in the hearing aid or cochlear implant, allowing the user to hear the broadcast.
 FM, infrared, and loop based Assistive Listening Devices can also be used.
 There are also some hearing aids and cochlear implants with adapter cables that can connect directly to the output of an NWR receiver.

 - NPR is moving the accessible media industry forward by introducing Captioned, Braille, and Blackboard Radios, as well as a new Radio Reading Service receiver, to electronics manufacturers.
 The new technologies come after years of extensive research by NPR Labs, America's only not-for-profit broadcast technology research and development center.

 - Alertus Beacons and AlertFM Wall Receivers attract attention with sounder and flashing strobes, while a large text display informs building occupants of the emergency and instructs them how to respond.
-The units are typically wall-mounted in high visibility areas such as lobbies, front offices, prominent spaces, and by elevators and stairways and require local network or FM radio station integration to deliver alerts to beacons and receivers.
+The units are typically wall-mounted in high visibility areas such as lobbies, front offices, prominent spaces, and by elevators and stairways.
+They require local network or FM radio station integration to deliver alerts to beacons and receivers.

-- The new Signtel Sign Language Public Address and Emergency Alert System allows members of the public who are deaf to be addressed by Sign Language and the hearing by text and voice.
+- The new Signtel Sign Language Public Address and Emergency Alert System allows members of the public who are deaf to be addressed by sign language and the hearing by text and voice.
 The Sign Language Public Address and Emergency Alert System is now in Beta and available nationwide.
 This patent pending product is of major importance to ensure that deaf individuals can be warned, informed, guided, and directed by public address and emergency alert systems.

 Return to the FEMA IPAWS Home Page.